 The field for Delete Cluster? is displayed only if you select Create Cluster? on a SAN Volume Controller that is already a member of a cluster.
 Normally, you can use the command-line interface (CLI) or the graphical user interface (GUI) to delete a cluster.
 However, if you cannot use the CLI or GUI, you can use Delete Cluster to force the deletion of a node from a cluster.
-To delete a node from the cluster:
+Perform the following steps to delete a node from the cluster:

-- Press and hold the up button.
+- 1. Press and hold the up button.

-- · Press and release the select button.
+- 2. Press and release the select button.

-- · Release the up button.
+- 3. Release the up button.

-The SAN Volume Controller is deleted from the cluster, and the node is restarted.
+The SAN Volume Controller is deleted from the cluster and the node is restarted.
 The display then returns to the default menu.
 The create cluster option must be selected again to start the create option.